 Once these steps have been completed, the court or notary will speak with the person who gave the mandate to evaluate how incapacitated she is.
-The judge in charge of studying the request for homologation will look at the file.
-He will make sure that the protection mandate respects the legal requirements and that the person who signed it was capable of understanding its contents when it was signed.
-The judge will then decide whether the person is incapacitated and whether the mandate should be homologated.
+The court in charge of studying the request for homologation will look at the file.
+It will make sure that the protection mandate respects the legal requirements and that the person who signed it was capable of understanding its contents when it was signed.
+The court will then decide whether the person is incapacitated and whether the mandate should be homologated.

 The court can refuse to homologate a protection mandate if there is a very good reason to do so.
 This could be the case, for example, if a family member proves that the mandatary was violent toward the incapacitated person.
-In this case, and if there is no other protection mandate in existence, the judge could decide to put into place protective supervision.
+In this case, and if there is no other protection mandate in existence, the court could decide to put into place “protective supervision”.
 To learn more, see our article Protective Supervision.

-If the protection mandate is incomplete, the judge can put into place protective supervision to complete it.
+If the protection mandate is incomplete, the court can put into place protective supervision to complete it.

 What if a mandatary is not doing his job or is doing it badly?